Glycemic Index Diet

 |Curry with rice||Curry with chickpeas or lentils|

-The important thing is to follow a meal plan that is tailored to personal preferences and lifestyle and helps achieve goals for stable blood glucose, cholesterol and triglycerides levels, blood pressure, cholesterol and weight management.
+Follow a meal plan that is tailored to a healthy lifestyle and helps achieve goals for stable blood glucose, cholesterol and triglycerides levels, blood pressure, cholesterol and weight management.

 For more great Health and Nutrition Tips refer to the website positivehealthwellness.com.